kohkimakimoto/essh/README.md

 Essh is implemented as a wrapper of `ssh` command.
 That means you can completely use Essh in the same way as `ssh`.
 Try to connect a remote server by using Essh like `ssh` command.

-Create `essh.lua` in your current directory.
+Create `esshconfig.lua` in your current directory.
 This is a configuration file for Essh.
 The configuration is written in [Lua](https://www.lua.org/) programming language.
 Now edit this file as the following.

 > Replace the `HostName` and some parameters for your environment.